At a Glance

 ✨Tip Number 1

 Familiarise yourself with the specific needs of children with autism and challenging behaviour.
-Research effective strategies and interventions that can help these children thrive, as this knowledge will demonstrate your commitment and understanding during the interview.
+Research effective strategies and interventions that can help these children thrive, as this knowledge will demonstrate your commitment and understanding during any discussions.

 ✨Tip Number 2

 Network with professionals in the SEN field.
-Attend local workshops or seminars related to special educational needs, as this can provide you with valuable insights and connections that may lead to job opportunities.
+Attend local workshops or seminars related to special educational needs, as this can provide you with valuable insights and connections that may lead to opportunities within our school.

 ✨Tip Number 3

 Prepare to discuss your previous experiences in SEN settings.
-Think of specific examples where you made a positive impact on a child's learning or behaviour, as this will showcase your practical skills and dedication to the role.
+Think about specific examples where you've made a positive impact on a child's learning or behaviour, as sharing these stories can highlight your suitability for the role.

 ✨Tip Number 4